EQWorks/mobileSDK-documentation/docs/androidsdk_2.1.1.md

 </td>

-<td> If location is enabled in the application, please provide this parameter using SDK provided class LocationC.
+<td> If location is enabled in the application, then send location data using LocationC class.

 </td>